nlenno1/moviewiki-ms3/README.md

 - User Watched & Want To Watch design change when clicked rather than text change (from Peer Review Testing)
 - Add Like/Dislike Movie button (from Peer Review Testing)
 - Paginate or Lazy Load Movies (from Performance Testing)
-- Combine Watched, Want To Watch and Reviewed lists to reduce space in database documnet
+- Combine Watched, Want To Watch and Reviewed lists to reduce space in database document
+- Upload a user avatar to display on reviews
+- Admin message viewing page

+---

 # Technologies Used
 Languages and Librarys